jeff-hykin/pterodactyl/README.md

 ### Optional boilerplating

-If the given directory doesn't exist, denoliver will ask you if you want to create a boilerplate.
+If the given directory doesn't exist, archaeopteryx will ask you if you want to create a boilerplate.
 This will generate an a basic project folder and serve it for you.
 Very useful to get up and running quickly.

 ```
 ├── index.html